Teal organisation

-Teal organization is one that adheres to workers' self-management.
+A teal organization is one that adheres to workers' self-management.
 The organizational theory term was coined in 2014 by Frederic Laloux in his book Reinventing Organizations.
 Laloux uses a descriptive model in which he describes different types of organizations in terms of colour, and he cites studies by evolutionary and social psychologists including Jean Gebser, Clare W. Graves, Don Edward Beck, Chris Cowan and Ken Wilber.

 Model

 Laloux defines a "teal" (a greenish-blue color) organisation as one where the management is based on worker autonomy and peer relationships.
 He contrasts this to: